YanniWang0522/me/week1/readme.md

 - "ls" show all directory/files under current directory

-- "mkdir 1161" make directory 1161
+- "mkdir (name of directory)" make directory
-- "git clone https://github.com/Design-Computing/CODE1161-2019 course" copy entire file from cloud to local machine
+- "git clone url" copy entire file from cloud to local machine
 - "git pull"  when file renewed, replace changed file from cloud to local machine
 - "git diff "  display the changes
+   (Q) quit from editor
 - "git add --all"  locate all the file changed compared with cloud "git commit -m "comment lines""  outline the reason for update "git push"  update the cloud file from local machine

-code (command: open piece of thing) . () – (flag something as a thing)r (reuse)

 Test:
-cd ..
-cd course/
-pwd
-python3 week1/tests.py
+pwd, cd, blablabla, go to course/ check what is under test python3 week1/tests.py

 Upload:
-cd ..
-cd me/
+pwd, cd, blablabla, go to me/
 git diff
 (Q)
 git add --all